 - Financial income protection for your children.

 - Retirement – often many people forget this.
-If you pass away before your retirement plan is funded it will make it harder for your spouse of loved ones left behind.
+If you pass away before your retirement plan is funded it will make it harder for your spouse or loved ones left behind.

 How much life insurance do I need?

 Dave Ramsey recommends 10–15 times your yearly income in term life insurance.
 When that money is invested well, your family can live comfortably on the return of that investment.
-When it comes to term length that is dependant on your age getting you to retirement is the ultimate goal, but there are multiple term lengths (30 year, 20 year, 10 year).
+The goal of term life insurance is to get you from your current age to retirement.
+There are multiple options to choose from for term length. (i.e. 10, 20, 30 years)

 Why is term better than whole life insurance?